 Despite the severity of the depression among child, adolescents, and young adults, tools for screening of depression are largely rely on self-report scales (Fried, Flake, and Robinaugh 2022).
-Given its low cost, self-report scales are the only available method in regions where the per capita psychiatrists is low (e.g.,(Geng et al. 2022).
-For instance, the global prevalence data we mentioned above (XXX) are most aggregated from self-reported data from different countries.
-Although some large-scale surveys conducted worldwide to determine the prevalence rates of depression utilize diagnostic interview (McGrath et al. 2023).
-However, in China the large-scale survey that produced prevalence rate of depression are primarily from self-report instruments (see Table 1).
-For instance, the Chinese National Health Commission has initiated a program for the prevention and treatment of depression, using the Patient Health Questionnaire-9 items (PHQ-9) scale for screening depression.
-Also, studies that aimed at investigating the prevalence rate of a specific population also relies self-report measures.
-For example, among the studies that included in meta-analyses on the prevalence rate of mental disorders among student population in China, we found that majority of the studies used self-reported instruments.
-Additionally, self-reported instruments are also used in other national survey such as China Family Panel Study (CFPS), which open its data and the depression data were widely used by researchers from different field (XIE Yu, HU Jingwei, and ZHANG Chunni 2014).
-The results of these large-scale surveys may have great impact on the public-health related policy-making (Ma et al. 2023).
+Although diagnostic interview is preferred over self-report scales for clincial purpose (McGrath et al. 2023); Lu et al, this approach also has its own limitions.
+For instance, it takes more time and need professional interviewers.
+Prevalence rate based on diagnotistic interviews, therefore, may suffer from the problem of representativeness (e.g., Xiang et al., 2022, Lancet Psychiatry).
+On the other hand, surveys with self-report scales are more feasible for quick screen, and these scales might be the only available method in regions where the per capita psychiatrists is low or lack of professionals (e.g.,(Geng et al. 2022).
+The global prevalence data we mentioned above (XXX) are most aggregated from self-reported data from different countries. large-scale surveys primarily relies on self-report instruments in China, especially for those survey for research purpose (see Table 1).
+The these large-scale surveys may have great impact on the public-health related policy-making (Ma et al. 2023).

-Table1：Large-scale survey
+Table1：Information of scales used for screening depression among influentail large-scale surveys in China